umbraco/UmbracoDocs/Reference/Querying/UmbracoContext/index.md

 The UmbracoContext is the simplified way to work with the current request on your website.

-You can use the UmbracoContext to access the content & media cache.
-Other useful properties are the the original & cleaned url's of the current request.
-And last, but not least, you can also check if the current request is running in "preview" mode.
+You can use UmbracoContext to access the content and media cache.
+Other useful properties are the original and cleaned URLs of the current request.
+You can also check if the current request is running in "preview" mode.

 ## How to reference UmbracoContext